 Served, a blog by the Weekly Volcano, is the region’s feedbag of fresh chow daily, local restaurant news, New Beer Column, bar and restaurant openings and closings, breaking culinary news and breaking culinary ground - all brought to the table with a dollop of Internet frivolity on top.

-Awards, Bar Exam, Benefits, Best of Olympia, Best of Tacoma, Books, Booze, Business, Chef and Tell, Community, Condemn or Allow?, Contest, Culinary Events, Deals, Eat This Now, Ethniche, Federal Way, Fife, Fircrest, First Bite, Food Tournaments, Gig Harbor, Green Crush, Guess Where, Happy Hour Hug, Health, Holidays, In Their Words, Keeping Up With The Coffeehouses, Kids, Lacey, Lakewood, Media, Military, Milton, Mobile Meals, Music, New Beer Column, Olympia, Open and Shut Cases, Outdoors, Parkland, Photo Hot Spot, Podcast, Puyallup, Real Deal, Restaurant Review, Ruston, Screens, Served Banner Models, Social Media, Spanaway, Steilacoom, Summer Tip, Sumner, Sweets, Tacoma, Tournament of Mac and Cheese, Travel, University Place, Video Hot Spot, What’s Cooking, Wine
+Awards, Bar Exam, Benefits, Best of Olympia, Best of Tacoma, Books, Booze, Business, Chef and Tell, Community, Condemn or Allow?, Contest, Culinary Events, Deals, Eat This Now, Ethniche, Federal Way, Fife, Fircrest, First Bite, Food Tournaments, Gig Harbor, Green Crush, Guess Where, Happy Hour Hug, Health, Holidays, In Their Words, Keeping Up With The Coffeehouses, Kids, Lacey, Lakewood, Media, Military, Milton, Mobile Meals, Music, New Beer Column, Nightlife, Olympia, Open and Shut Cases, Outdoors, Parkland, Photo Hot Spot, Podcast, Puyallup, Real Deal, Restaurant Review, Ruston, Screens, Served Banner Models, Social Media, Spanaway, Steilacoom, Summer Tip, Sumner, Sweets, Tacoma, Tournament of Mac and Cheese, Travel, University Place, Video Hot Spot, What’s Cooking, Wine

 I love their Mac and Cheese!
 By far the best mac and cheese I have ever had in all of Tacoma...

 Defiant Goldfish is glad to see you open and looks forward to carrying your beer very soon.